Everything You Need To Know About Electronics Trade Schools

 Spartan College of Aeronautics and Technology’s new Aviation Electronics Technology (AET) program, for example, exposes students to the most cutting-edge practices embedded in the world of aviation.
-Successful applicants can complete the AET training diploma program in less than 14 months, and receive an associate’s degree in applied sciences in less than 17 months!
+Successful applicants can complete the AET training diploma program in 12 months, and receive an associate’s degree in applied sciences in 15 months!

 Because the industry is constantly changing and expanding with the ebb and flow of new technology, there is a growing demand for certified electronics technicians.
 From the aeronautics perspective, those who have the proper skills to tackle challenges like Unmanned Aerial Systems (UAS) and improvements to traditional aircraft are highly valuable.
 However, learning the basic skills involved in installing, maintaining and repairing electronic systems allow students to cross over into various fields, including computer technology, industrial engineering, telecommunications and biomedical systems.

 Students enrolling in electronics trade schools can often expect to become proficient in a wide range of technologies, including:

 - weather radars